Sovereign Gold Bond (SGB) Scheme

 - Interest rate: Interest will be paid to you twice a year on the amount of your initial investment and the RBI determines this rate.

-- Eligibility: Only Indian nationals and Hindu Unified Families can hold these bonds.
+- Eligibility: Only Indian nationals and Hindu Unified Families (HUF) can participate in sovereign gold bond schemes.

 - Tenure: Usually, this bond matures at eight years.
 You will have an option to withdraw prematurely after the fifth year.